 A clinical trial is defined as any research project that prospectively assigns human participants to intervention or comparison groups to study the cause-and-effect relationship between an intervention and a health outcome.
 Each manuscript should be divided as follows: Introduction (stating an objective or hypothesis of the protocols), Methods (describing the design and statistical methods applied, including the study setting and dates, patients or participants with inclusion and exclusion criteria), Results (including data on recruitment, etc.), and Discussion (placing the protocol in context with the published literature).
 A structured abstract is required, and trial registration information (name, number, and URL) must be listed in the title page.

 References: max 50

-Reviews are solicited by the Editor in Chief on topics that are deemed to be relevant to the audience of the Journal.
+Reviews should be on topics that are deemed to be relevant to the audience of the Journal.
 Containing the current state of knowledge or practice, integrating recent advances with accepted principles and practice, or summarizing and analyzing consensus view of controversial issues in knowledge of practice.
 A non-structured abstract is required.

 Editorials (Invitation only)

 The purpose of the editorials is to provide the reader with a balanced overview of relevant and up to date subjects concerning the Journal's aim or future direction.
 A non-structured abstract is required.